by Charlotte Eléa

 Let’s do that.
 This year, let’s fuck the holidays.

 It’s time to reclaim this wonderful season of rebirth and regeneration that’s been taken over by bigoted power grabbers, consumer panic and frantic cheeriness.

 There is much work to do in the coming year.
 We are being called to rise up and bring our authentic badass feminist witch selves to the table like never before, so we may fight hate and bigotry with love, authenticity and courage.

-But we must first take these final two months of the year to prepare.
+But we must first take these final weeks of the year to prepare.

 1. Fuck the Pilgrims.

 We all know the history of Thanksgiving is atrocious and embarrassing.

 I don’t want to commemorate the day that began the enslavement of entire cultures of indigenous people, do you?
 Fuck no.

 But gratitude is a magical gift to oneself and others, and any day I can show more gratitude towards the people and causes I care about, I want to get on board somehow.